ANG3L0/notes-bloggo/docs/travel journal/dubai_2024.md

 Dinner was quite good; their steakhouse is a bit expensive ($200 for 2) but it is a tomahawk deal.
 We skipped it since we just had steak at Ritz, and Florence tomahawk steaks are less than half the price, so it seems like a bad deal, even with Amex covering $100 of the cost.
 Instead, we went to the restaurant next door, which is a French + Italian fusion place, as far as I can tell.
 Had escargot and pasta.
 Surprisingly good, given I normally hate fusion cuisine.
 And surprisingly full, as the portions are not small.
 The escargot was really good because they took it out of the shell for you, and was piping hot, with a little pastry puff on top.

+**Best part**: for the entire 2-hour service, the large restaurant was empty and it literally was just us 2.
+The next morning though, we had free breakfast buffet at the same place, and it was packed.

 ![BQ restaurant escargot at Haptor Palace](../images/haptor_escargot.jpg)

 ![BQ restaurant pasta](../images/haptor_pasta.jpg)

 Pasta was good - very tomato-y sauce and very generous with shrimp.

+Next morning, we had breakfast buffet there like all other 5-star hotels.
+Ordered eggs, like all other 5-star hotels.
+Their hash brown's really good though compared to the other ones.
+Others are too burned, or not crispy enough, or too dry on the inside.
+This one was perfect though.

-Everything was excellent, and since our flight was at 3AM next day, they let us extend our stay from 4PM checkout to 5:30PM checkout.
+Whole stay was excellent overall.
+Since our flight was at 3AM next day, they let us extend our stay from 4PM checkout to 5:30PM checkout.

 I give this a 4/5 stars though because 1) the room did smell like stale cigarettes, and 2) the check-in process was a bit confusing.